bastienmoulia/angular-svg-icons/README.md

 | -------- | -------- | ---------------- | ----------------------- | -------- | ------ |
 | Latest ✔ | Latest ✔ | 9+ with fallback | 12 with fallback, 13+ ✔ | Latest ✔ | 6+ ✔   |

-The fallback consists of displaying the individual svg from the directory specified in the config `$svgIconProvider.svgFolder()`.
+The fallback consists of an AJAX call to the svg and an inline display of the svg.